 Risk needs to be treated head-on with considered action, not apathy and inaction.

 ‘Be prepared’ is the order of the day, not ‘She’ll be right”.

-The following set of challenges for Contract Managers in 2021 are likely to occur because they’ve been shaping up to be considerable problems for some time now.
+The following set of contract management pain points for Contract Managers in 2022 are likely to occur because they’ve been shaping up to be considerable problems for some time now.

 It's not an exhaustive list and other challenges certainly exist in different industries and parts of the world.

 Organisations that may not have experienced such challenges earlier or to any significant degree are much more likely to start to face them now or to a greater extent.

 Although a sequence of addressing the challenges is implied in the order they are presented, both the order and the relevance of each challenge can be decided by the organisation as it sees fit.

 Challenge 1: Check the currency of critical suppliers and critical contracts